andersonkmetiuk/hello-docker/README.md

 ```
 This way you will be in the root of the file system of that container so you can use any Linux commands.

 You should always think about writing simple and maintainable micro services for each container.
-The best way to to this is to remember that **a Container should only run 1 Process at a time.**
+The best way to to this is to remember that

+### A Container should only run 1 Process at a time!

 So if your app need **multiple processes** you should use **multiple containers!**